 Tourism in Solvang

-Solvang is a major tourist destination in California thanks to its architecture and trade in nostalgia.
+Tourists flock to Solvang and the Santa Ynes Valley in California thanks to its architecture and trade in nostalgia.
 The 2004 cult classic movie Sideways about two men on a road trip through the Santa Ynes valley has made the area popular for wine tourism.
 People come wine tasting and stop by pretty little Solvang as well.

 In addition to wine tasting, Solvang is home to one of the original California Spanish missions, Mission Santa Ynes, right near the historical downtown district.
 This pretty mission was the setting for a huge family wedding on the day we visited.